ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 ## What is this? ##

-The Snippet Sharing service consists of two parts, a backend (the REST server) and a frontend (an AngularJS application executed in the browser), which does also house the Elektra website.
+The Snippet Sharing service consists of two parts, a backend (the REST server) and a frontend (an AngularJS application executed in the browser), which also includes the Elektra website.
 The service itself can be used to share configuration snippets, i.e. configuration files of arbitrary applications.